sternstaub/Civitas-RPG-Framework/src/main/java/io/github/sternstaub/civitasrpg/guilds/README.md

 Guilds are basically the frontend of factions.

-While factions are used rather in the background
-(for organizing stuff like permissions), guilds are kind of a "supergroup" for factions;
+Guilds are kind of a "supergroup" for factions, containing at least 1 faction each.
-a guild is like a container for the factions.

-Each guild needs to contain at least 1 faction.

-Guilds, on the other hand, will have a more direct impact on the player's ingame experience.
-They always have one leader who can manage the factions in the guild (adding them to a town occupied by the guild, for example)
+They always have one leader who can manage the factions which are members of the guild (adding them to a town occupied by the guild, for example).
+Also, factions may only be created and only exist within a guild.

+The guild leader will not have total control over the factions tho.
+A faction might decide that they want to split apart from their parent guild, declaring themselves as the main faction of a new guild while leaving the old one in the process.

 They will come with functions like...
 * PvP-prevention